dividuum/info-beamer/doc/userguide.md

 HEIGHT` (bottom right corner of the screen).
 WIDTH and HEIGHT will be initializes with the values from the `gl.setup` call.

+Please note, that image loading is case sensitive.
+XXX will only support the file extensions `jpg` and `png`.
+A file called `FOO.JPG` won't load.

 ### Videos

 You can load videos and display them.
 Doing so is quite similar to image